-I am currently a Research Scientist at the Department of Biostatistics, Epidemiology and Informatics of the Perelman School of Medicine, University of Pennsylvania.
-I am also affiliated with the Institute for Biomedical Informatics at UPenn.
+In my most recent role, I served as a Research Scientist at the Department of Biostatistics, Epidemiology and Informatics of the Perelman School of Medicine, University of Pennsylvania.

 Further details about my current and past research can be found on the Research page.